-As a slave zone can also be a master to other slaves, named, by default, sends NOTIFY messages for every zone it loads.
-Specifying notify master-only; will cause named to only send NOTIFY for master zones that it loads.
+As a secondary zone can also be a primary to other secondaries, named, by default, sends NOTIFY messages for every zone it loads.
+Specifying notify primary-only; causes named to only send NOTIFY for primary zones that it loads.

 4.2 DYNAMIC UPDATE